joshland/wgmesh/WGMESH-2.md

 The 2.0 branch should be involved with making the core code cleaner and more refined.

+The github version publishing should be automated.
+PyPi publishing docs are missing as well.

 ### Easy

 * crypto operations should have their own module